Reducing Admin Load with AI Workflows in Small Service Businesses

 - recurring internal summaries

 If a process changes dramatically every time, adding AI too early usually makes it harder to manage.
+The team ends up debugging the workflow and the tool at the same time.

 Look for friction before looking for tools